sourcefrog/cargo-mutants/DESIGN.md

 replacements.
 The interface to the `syn` parser is localized here, and also the core of cargo-mutants logic to guess at valid replacements.

-## Relative dependencies
+## Major processing stages

+1. Find the workspace enclosing the start directory, and the packages within it.
+1. Determine which packages to mutate.
+1. Generate mutants by walking each package.
+1. Copy the source tree.
+1. Run baseline tests.
+1. Test each mutant in parallel.

+### Finding the workspace and packages

+cargo-mutants is invoked from within, or given with `-d`, a single directory.
+To find mutants and run tests we first need to find the enclosing workspace and the packages within it.

+This is done basically by parsing the output of `cargo metadata`.

+For each package, cargo tells us the build targets including tests and the main library or binary.
+The tests are not considered for mutation, so this leaves us with some targets of interest, and for each of them cargo tells us one top source file, typically something like `src/lib.rs` or `src/main.rs`.

+### Finding packages to mutate

+We may often want to test only one or a subset of packages in the workspace.

+This can be controlled by an explicit `--package` option.

+**UNIMPLEMENTED:** In non-workspace directories test only that one package.
+Match Cargo's heuristics for running tests from a workspace; add a `--workspace` option.

+### Discovering mutants

+After discovering packages and before running any tests, we discover all the potential mutants.

+Starting from the top files for each package, we parse each source file using `syn` and then walk its AST.
+In the course of that walk we can find three broad categories of patterns:

+* A `mod` statement (without a block), which tells us of another source file we must remember to walk.
+* A source pattern that cargo-mutants knows how to mutate, such as a function returning a value.
+* A pattern that tells cargo-mutants not to look further into this branch of the tree, such as `#[test]` or `#[mutants::skip]`.

+For baseline builds and tests, we pass Cargo `--workspace` to build and test everything.
+For mutant builds and tests, we pass `--package` to build and test only the package containing the mutant, on the assumption that each mutant should be caught by its own package's tests.

+We may later mutate at a granularity smaller than a single function, for example by cutting out an `if` statement or a loop, but that is not yet implemented. (<https://github.com/sourcefrog/cargo-mutants/issues/73>)

+### Copying the source tree

+Mutations are tested in copies of the source tree.
+(An option could be added to test in-place, which would be nice for CI.)

+Initially, one copy is made to run baseline tests; if they succeed then additional copies are made as necessary for each parallel job.

 After copying the tree, cargo-mutants scans the top-level `Cargo.toml` and any `.cargo/config.toml` for relative dependencies.
 If there are any, the paths are rewritten to be absolute, so that they still work when cargo is run in the scratch directory.

-## Enumerating the source tree

-A source tree may be a single crate or a Cargo workspace.
-There are several levels of nesting:

-* A workspace contains one or more packages.
-* A package contains one or more targets.
-* Each target names one (or possibly-more) top level source files, whose directories are walked to find more source files.
-* Each source file contains some functions.
-* For each function we generate some mutants.

-At the discovery stage we can filter to only some packages of interest using the `--package` option.

-The name of the containing package is passed through to the `SourceFile` and the `Mutant` objects.

-For source tree and baseline builds and tests, we pass Cargo `--workspace` to build and test everything.
-For mutant builds and tests, we pass `--package` to build and test only the package containing the mutant, on the assumption that each mutant should be caught by its own package's tests.

-Currently source files are discovered by finding any `bin` or `lib` targets in the package, then taking every `*.rs` file in the same directory as their top-level source file.
-(This is a bit approximate and will pick up files that might not actually be referenced by a `mod` statement, so may change in the future.)

-We may later mutate at a granularity smaller than a single function, for example by cutting out an `if` statement or a loop, but that is not yet implemented. (<https://github.com/sourcefrog/cargo-mutants/issues/73>)
+Currently, the whole workspace tree is copied.
+In future, possibly only the package to be mutated could be copied: this would require changes to the code that fixes up dependencies.

 ## Handling timeouts